imkailey/JRNL/live.md

 ### classifieds
 - for some reason all of the newspaper classifieds selling tickets to Live Aid don't show prices
-  - very reasonable
+  - Very reasonable
-  - was this regular for newspapers of the time
+  - Was this regular for newspapers of the time?
-- Stuart Ramser knows mom
+- Stuart Ramser knows my mom
   - The Austin American-Statesman owner

 <!--## Things to look into